 A recent article in the Express about asbestos in schools reports:

-“Almost four hundred people will die of lung cancer every year after being exposed to asbestos while at school, research shows.
+“Almost four hundred people will die of lung cancer every year after being exposed to asbestos while at school.
 It means Britain will have the highest number of ex-pupils and teachers in the world to die after exposure to the deadly substance.”

 Asbestos removal can be costly but is essential for the health and safety of all people using the building.
 A good asbestos management plan will also monitor and contain any areas which are an issue making sure that asbestos materials are not disturbed, keeping teachers and pupils safe.